2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Three other simple ideas are:

-- Create a "/link "** command to send the login link to the Telegram group.
+- Create a "/link" command to send the login link to the Telegram group.
 - Same to get social networks ("/socials") or your potential rules in case of moderation ("/rules").
-- Blocking the entry of bots** and "entry/exit".
+- Blocking the entry of bots and "entry/exit".

 Numerous additional options are also available to you.
 However, a word of advice: **don't try to limit communication and information exchanges too much**.